webcamoid/webcamoid/README.md

 * Translated to many languages.
 * Use custom network and local files as capture devices.
 * Capture from desktop.
+* Many recording formats.
+* Virtual webcam support for feeding other programs.

 ## Build and Install ##